 The solutions to Ontario's problems aren't hard to figure out - they're just not easy to do.
 Ontario needs a government that has a plan to reduce spending and create jobs, and the courage of their convictions to get the job done.
-Tim Hudak and the Ontario PCs have put forward bold ideas in a series of 14 white papers to date, and stand ready to lead Ontario back from the brink into prosperity.
+The Ontario PCs have put forward bold ideas in a series of 14 white papers to date, and stand ready to lead Ontario back from the brink into prosperity.